Disable TLS 1.0 and TLS 1.1 on Nginx server

 Conclusion

-TLS1.0 and TLS1.1 protocols should be disabled on your server or your website to make it more secure.
-You can enable TLS 1.2 and TLS1.3 in nginx.conf file and then restart nginx service.
-If you want to disable TLS1.0 and TLS1.1 protocols on Windows 10 device then you can follow this article Disable TLS 1.0 and TLS 1.1 on Windows 10 machines through GPO.
+To make your server or website more secure, you should disable TLS1.0 and TLS1.1 protocols.
+You can enable TLS 1.2 and TLS1.3 in the nginx.conf file and then restart the nginx service.
+If you want to disable TLS1.0 and TLS1.1 protocols on Windows 10/11 devices, you can follow this article: Disable TLS 1.0 and TLS 1.1 on Windows 10/11 machines through GPO.